Practical Contextual Bandits with Feedback Graphs: Problem Setting and Preliminary

-\paragraph{Realizability} We make the following realizability assumption studied in the contextual bandit literature \citep{agarwal2012contextual, foster2018practical, foster2020beyond, simchi2021bypassing}. \begin{assumption}[Realizability] There exists a regression function $f^\star \in \cF$ such that $\E \sq{\ell_t(a) \mid x_t} = f^\star(x_t, a)$ for any $a \in \cA$ and across all $t \in [T]$. \end{assumption} Three comments are in order.
-First, realizability is leveraged to derive practical algorithms: the agnostic variant of the minimax formulation we employ operates in policy space and is not computationally convenient.~\citep{foster2022complexity} Second, misspecification can be incorporated while maintaining computational efficiency, but we do not complicate the exposition here.~\citep{foster2020adapting} Third, \cref{asm:realizability} induces a ``semi-adversarial'' setting, wherein nature is completely free to determine the context and graph sequences; and has considerable latitude in determining the loss distribution subject to a moment constraint.
-This robustness is a practical benefit, but creates ambiguity in \cref{subsec:regretbounds} about whether to compare to stochastic or adversarial bounds.
+Two comments are in order.
+First, we remark that, similar to~\citep{foster2020adapting}, misspecification can be incorporated while maintaining computational efficiency, but we do not complicate the exposition here.
+Second, \pref{asm:realizability} induces a ``semi-adversarial'' setting, wherein nature is completely free to determine the context and graph sequences; and has considerable latitude in determining the loss distribution subject to a mean constraint.